minimalefforttech/diagram_generator/docs/api/architecture.md

 # Architecture Documentation

-This document provides an overview of the core components and how they interact to deliver diagram generation, validation, and conversion services.
+This document provides an overview of the core components and how they interact to generate, validate, and manage diagrams.

 ## System Architecture